idhere703/darth-vader-stole-my-shirt/README.md

 # darth-vader-stole-my-shirt

-To begin the development, run `npm start`.
+To begin the development, run `yarn start`.
-To create a production bundle, use `npm run build`.
+To create a production bundle, use `yarn run build`.